-Again, because AF is equal to AG (const.), and AB to AC (hyp.), the remainder, BF, is equal to CG (Axiom III); and we have proved that FC is equal to GB, and the angle BFC equal to the angle CGB.
-Hence the two triangles BFC, CGB have the two sides BF, FC in one equal to the two sides CG, CGB in the other; and the angle CGB contained by the two sides of one equal to the angle CGB contained by the two sides of the other.
-Therefore [IV.] these triangles have the angle CGB equal to the angle CGB, and these are the angles below the base.
-Also the angle CGB equal to CGB, but the whole angle CGB is equal to the remaining angle CGB, and these are the angles at the base.
+Again, because AF is equal to AG (const.),

+and AB to AC (hyp.), the remainder, BF, is equal to CG (Axiom III); and we have proved that FC is equal to GB, and the angle BFC equal to the angle CGB.
+Hence the two triangles BFC, CGB have the two sides BF, FC in one equal to the two sides CG, GB in the other; and the angle BFC contained by the two sides of one equal to the angle CGB contained by the two sides of the other.
+Therefore [IV.] these triangles have the angle FBC equal to the angle GCB, and these are the angles below the base.
+Also the angle FCB equal to GBC; but the whole angle FCA has been proved equal to the whole angle GBA.
+Hence the remaining angle ACB is equal to the remaining angle ABC, and these are the angles at the base.